senocak/Chrome-Extension-For-Bip-Web/ARTICLE.md

 - Internationalization with i18next
 - Modern build tooling with Webpack

-## 💡 The Open-Source Privacy Movement
+## 💡The Open-Source Privacy Movement

 This extension represents more than just code – it's a statement about **transparent privacy tools**.
 In an ecosystem dominated by closed-source privacy solutions, this project proves that: